Evotaz Side Effects

 Generic Name: atazanavir / cobicistat

-Note: This page contains information about the side effects of atazanavir / cobicistat.
-Some of the dosage forms included on this document may not apply to the brand name Evotaz.
+Note: This document contains side effect information about atazanavir / cobicistat.
+Some of the dosage forms listed on this page may not apply to the brand name Evotaz.

 More frequent side effects include: first degree atrioventricular block.
 See below for a comprehensive list of adverse effects.